jhan-dev/ProductManagement/README.md

 ## Use Net Promoter Scores
 Net promoter question: Would you recommend this product or service to someone else?
-Answer will be evaluated between a scale of 1 - 10.
+Answers will be evaluated on a scale of 1 - 10.
-Results of the question is an index of a -100 to +100.
+The result of the question is an index of -100 to +100.

 ### Net Promoter Scoring
 #### Promoters (9-10):
-Enthusiastic Fans, will most likely promote to others.
+Enthusiastic Fans will most likely promote to others.

 #### Passives (7-8):
 Satisfied users, most likely won't promote to others.
 Potential targets for competitors.